Workshop Program

 Measurement and Optimisation

 What Can You Learn from an IP?
-Talk

 Simran Patil (University of Illinois at Urbana-Champaign) and Nikita Borisov (University of Illinois at Urbana-Champaign).

 Can We Containerize Internet Measurements?
-Talk

 Chris Misa (University of Oregon), Sudarsun Kannan (Rutgers University), and Ramakrishnan Durairajan (University of Oregon).

 Supporting Multi-domain Use Cases with ALTO.
-Talk

-Danny Alex lachos perez (University of Campinas (UNICAMP)), Christian Esteve Rothenberg (University of Campinas (UNICAMP)), Qiao Xiang (Yale University), Y. Richard Yang (Yale University), Börje Ohlman (Ericsson), Sabine Randriamasy (Nokia Bell Labs), Farni Boten (Sprint), and Luis M. Contreras (Telefonica).
+Danny Alex Lachos Perez (University of Campinas (UNICAMP)), Christian Esteve Rothenberg (University of Campinas (UNICAMP)), Qiao Xiang (Yale University), Y. Richard Yang (Yale University), Börje Ohlman (Ericsson), Sabine Randriamasy (Nokia Bell Labs), Farni Boten (Sprint), and Luis M. Contreras (Telefonica).

 Allison Mankin